 Pan American 707 Tail Fin - Unique Cocktail Table Base

-Add your own glass table top and enjoy a Pan Am Clipper (apple brandy, grenadine, lime juice & absinthe) while admiring the intricacies of this jet age marvel.
+Enjoy a Pan Am Clipper (that would be apple brandy, grenadine, lime juice & absinthe) while admiring the intricacies of this jet age marvel.
 This unique piece of aviation history has been crafted from our Pan Am Tail Fin to serve as a table base.
+Beveled 3/8" glass tabletop included.
 One of one.

 In stock